flycheck/flycheck/README.rst

 - flycheck-d-unittest_ a Flycheck checker to run unit tests for D programs on the fly.
 - flycheck-hdevtools_ provides a Flycheck syntax checker for hdevtools_.
+- flycheck-mercury_ provides a Flycheck syntax checker for the `Mercury language`_.

 Installation
 ============